 Our product development activities include the enhancement of existing products and the development of new products from existing technologies.
-Product design and development expenses were \$6.5 million for the first quarter of fiscal 2009 as compared to \$4.8 million for the first quarter of fiscal 2008.
+Product design and development expenses were \$5.3 million for each of the second quarter of fiscal 2009 and for the second quarter of fiscal 2008.
 We intend to continue to incur expenditures to develop new display products using various display technologies to offer higher resolution and more cost effective and energy efficient displays at a rate of 4.0% of net sales.
 We also intend to continue developing software applications for our display systems to enable these products to continue to meet the needs and expectations of the marketplace.

 We have a credit agreement with a bank which provides for a \$45.0 million line of credit and includes up to \$15.0 million for standby letters of credit.
 The line of credit is due on November 15, 2009.
 The interest rate ranges from LIBOR plus 75 basis points to LIBOR plus 125 basis points depending on certain ratios.
-The effective interest rate was 3.2% at August 2, 2008.
+The effective interest rate was 3.2% at November 1, 2008.
 We are assessed a loan fee equal to 0.1% per annum of any non-used portion of the loan.
-As of August 2, 2008, there were no advances under the line of credit.
+As of November 1, 2008, there were no advances under the line of credit.
 The credit agreement is unsecured and requires us to comply with certain covenants, including the maintenance of tangible net worth of at least \$75 million, a minimum liquidity ratio, a limit on dividends and distributions and a minimum adjusted fixed charge coverage ratio.
 Daktronics Canada, Inc. has a credit agreement with a bank which provides for a \$0.3 million line of credit.
 The line of credit is due on February 1, 2009.
-The interest rate on the line of credit is equal to 1.5% above the prime rate of interest and was 4.8% on August 2, 2008.
-As of August 2, 2008, no advances under the line of credit were outstanding.
+The interest rate on the line of credit is equal to 1.5% above the prime rate of interest and was 4.8% on November 1, 2008.
+As of November 1, 2008, no advances under the line of credit were outstanding.
 The line of credit is secured primarily by accounts receivable, inventory and other assets of the subsidiary.
-Daktronics Shanghai, Ltd, has established a line of credit for \$7.2 million to facilitate the issuance of bank guarantees in connection with orders it receives.
+Daktronics Shanghai, Ltd., has established a line of credit for \$7.2 million to facilitate the issuance of bank guarantees in connection with orders it receives.
 The fees on the line are equal to 3% of the outstanding bank guarantees, and the line of credit is secured by a letter of credit issue by us.
 The line expires on February 28, 2010.

-On May 29, 2008, our Board declared an annual dividend payment of \$0.09 per share on our common stock for the year ended April 26, 2008.
+On May 29, 2008, our Board declared an annual dividend payment of \$0.09 per share on our common stock for the fiscal year ended April 26, 2008.
 Although we intend to pay regular annual dividends for the foreseeable future, all subsequent dividends will be reviewed annually and declared by our Board of Directors at its discretion.

 We are sometimes required to obtain performance bonds for display installations, and we have a bonding line available through a surety company that provides for an aggregate of \$100 million in bonded work outstanding.
-At August 2, 2008, we had approximately \$32.3 million of bonded work outstanding against this line.
+At November 1, 2008, we had approximately \$25.5 million of bonded work outstanding against this line.